jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 Now it is time to push a Spring Boot application to PCF Dev and bind the application to the `apacheGeodeService`.

-Any Spring Boot `ClientCache` application that uses SBDG works for this purpose.
+Any Spring Boot `ClientCache` application that uses [spring-boot-gemfire-name] works for this purpose.
 For this example, we use the [PCCDemo](https://github.com/jxblum/PCCDemo/tree/sbdg-doc-ref) application, which is available in GitHub.